-- 16.1 Flight Time', 'Flight Duty Period', "landing" and "Consecutive Night" may be extended due to unforeseen operational circumstances as follows: - a) Flight Time by maximum of 11⁄2 hours. - b) FDP by maximum of 3 hours. - c) Only one extra landing may be carried out in the event of a diversion to complete the flight. - d) One additional Flight Duty between 0000 to 0500 hrs in continuation to provision of Para 14 (Consecutive Night Operations) may be carried out in case of utilizing the provisions of para 16.1 (a) or 16.1 (b) or 16.1 (c) or any combination thereof. - e) The above is subject to a cumulative limit of maximum of 0430 hours (Flight Time), maximum of 9 hrs (FDP) and 02 landings during any period of 28 consecutive days.
+- 16.1 Flight Time', 'Flight Duty Period' and "landing" may be extended due to unforeseen operational circumstances as follows: - a) Flight Time by maximum of 11⁄2 hours. - b) FDP by maximum of 3 hours. - c) Only one extra landing may be carried out in the event of a diversion to

-- f) Whenever the Flight duty period or flight time gets extended, the rest period shall be pro-rata increased by twice the amount of extended time of Flight duty period. - g) Extension of the maximum basic FDP shall not be combined with split duty in the same duty period. - h) In case of not utilizing any flight time after commencement of FDP (Reporting) the crew can be utilized after a minimum of twice the time period spent after reporting subject to a minimum limit of 8 hours of rest. - Note 1: Provisions of only para 8.1 to 8.4 can be extended by the limits specified in 16.1 (a) and 16.1 (b). - Note 2: PIC in consultation with other Flight Crew members will convey their willingness or consent to the Head of Operations for operating the flight.
+- complete the flight, including a consecutive night for completion of the flight. - d) The above is subject to a cumulative limit of maximum of 4.30 hours (Flight Time), maximum of 9 hrs (FDP) and 02 landings during any period of 28 consecutive days. - e) Whenever the Flight duty period or flight time gets extended, the rest period shall be pro-rata increased by twice the amount of extended time of Flight duty period. - f) Extension of the maximum basic FDP shall not be combined with split duty in the same duty period. - g) In case of not utilizing any flight time after commencement of FDP (Reporting) the crew can be utilized after a minimum of twice the time period spent after reporting subject to a minimum limit of 8 hours of rest. - Note 1: Provisions of only para 8.1 to 8.4 can be extended by the limits specified in 16.1 (a) and 16.1 (b). - Note 2: PIC in consultation with other Flight Crew members will convey their willingness or consent to the Head of Operations for operating the flight.